-When approaching the redesign of thestar.com’s navigation, on top of wanting to change it to display content in a way that aligns to the Star Newsroom content pyramid, we wanted the new design to reflect our strategic direction.
+When approaching redesign of thestar.com’s navigation in 2018, on top of wanting to change it to display content in a way that aligns to the Star Newsroom content pyramid, we wanted the new design to reflect our strategic direction.
 We also needed to confirm the changes made sense to our readers and that they would be able to find the content they were after.
 As a secondary objective, we wanted to create a more contemporary navigational experience that is more consistent with other industry-leading sites.

 We knew we wanted a full horizontal navigation system for the desktop experience and that we wanted the hamburger gone.
 We also knew that since most of our traffic comes from mobile, we needed to optimize the mobile nav to better serve our readers.